Congressional District # 07

 Cleanup ProgressOn March 19, 1990, the U.S. EPA issued a Unilateral Administrative Order (UAO) to five potentially responsible parties (PRPs).
 Later in 1990, two PRPs removed approximately 46 drums from the surface of the landfill.
 Twenty-two of these were overpacked and sent to an offsite facility for incineration.
 The remaining 24 drums were crushed and sent to a Type 2 landfill.
 A UAO was issued to four respondents, including the City of Albion, Michigan, in October 1995, requiring the design and implementation of a cap at the site.
 Two of the four PRPs have initiated design activities at the site.
 A final Consent Decree for the Albion-Sheridan Landfill Site was completed in 1999.

 The final design was approved on September 4, 1997, and the RA commenced in November 1997.
 The first phase of the RA (drum removal) was completed on December 17, 1997.
 The final phase of the RA (landfill cap construction) was completed in September 1999.
 Erosion control work at the landfill took place in September and October 2000.
 The site is in operation and maintenance with groundwater and gas vent sampling.
 A Five-Year Review inspection and report was completed in September 2002 and found that the remedy remains protective of human health and the enviornment.
 A second Five-Year Review inspection and report was completed in August 2007 and found the remedy remains protective of human health and the environment, with future Institutional Control (IC) and operation & maintenance (O&M) issues needed to be addressed noted in the report.
-A third Five-Year Review report is scheduled to be completed in 2012.
+A third Five-Year Review report was completed and signed in August 2012, and found the Site remedy to be protective of human health and the environment in the short-term, with future Institutional Control (IC) issues and ongoing operation & maintenance (O&M) needed to be addressed as noted in the report.
+A fourth Five-Year Review report is scheduled for 2017.

 ContactsRemedial Project Manager, U.S. EPA